 Drake is currently a Management student at Concordia University who joined the former SEDE office in 2018 to start the Homework Zone program at his alma mater H.S.
 Billings High School.
 At the Branches office, he has been working as a Homework Zone Program Coordinator and assisting in launching new initiatives as well as creating study guides for high school students.

-Chloé is in the MA in Education & Society program at McGill's Department for Integrated Studies in Education (DISE).
-She grew up in New Hampshire, and graduated from Bishop’s University with a BA in English Literature/TEFL in 2018.
-Her involvements include a diverse array of pursuits.
-She previously founded both a beekeeping club and an outdoors club.
-In 2018, Chloé was the coordinator of QUEUC (Quebec Universities English Undergraduate Conference), the largest undergraduate humanities conference in North America.
+Clo is an M.A. graduate in the Education & Society program at McGill's Department for Integrated Studies in Education (DISE).
+They grew up in New Hampshire, and graduated from Bishop’s University with a BA in English Literature/TEFL in 2018.
+Their involvements include a diverse array of pursuits.
+Clo previously founded both a beekeeping club and an outdoors club.
+In 2018, they were the coordinator of QUEUC (Quebec Universities English Undergraduate Conference), the largest undergraduate humanities conference in North America.

-In each of her pursuits, she advocates for sustainability, accessibility, and authenticity.
-Chloé also works with children with intellectual and/or developmental disabilities, especially autism and related diagnoses, which inspires her to critically examine accessibility and human rights.
-She loves that Homework Zone has given her the opportunity to work with kids, as they always remind her of what's really important in life.
+In each of their pursuits, they advocate for sustainability, accessibility, and authenticity.
+Clo also works with children with intellectual and/or developmental disabilities, especially autism and related diagnoses, which inspires them to critically examine accessibility and human rights.
+They love that Homework Zone has offered the opportunity to work with kids, as they always remind them of what's really important in life.

 Past Program Coordinators